C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ### Treatments
 The good part of the story is, you can fix all of this.
 It's a long way to go; it won't be easy, but it's indeed very possible to get back on track.

-<sub> Side note: If you're being suicidal, seek help, it helps. --- If you can't keep up living, change your life, make it the one you want to live. --- It's easier to change your life than to kill yourself. --- [Worldwide hotlines for suicide prevention](https://faq.whatsapp.com/de/android/28030010/) -
+<sub> Side note: If you're being suicidal, seek help, it helps. --- If you can't keep up living, change your life, make it the one you want to live. --- It's easier to change your life than to kill yourself. --- [Worldwide hotlines for suicide prevention](https://faq.whatsapp.com/de/android/28030010/)  --- Don't change the life of your family, change yours! <3

 # A neurobiological primer